-Here's an assignment: Carve out a couple of hours.
-Assemble the brightest leaders in your church and a few of your friends.
-Position a flip chart toward the front of the room.
-On the top of the page write: More important than helping people find Jesus.
-Leave room for a list of items.
+Here's an assignment: Assemble the brightest leaders in your church and a few of your friends.
+Using a flip chart, write these words: More important than helping people find Jesus.
 Assign a scribe, and let the discussion begin.
-As suggestions emerge, write them down.
-Wrestle verbally.
-Add, edit, and erase.
 Reach for consensus.

-When the mental dust settles and you complete your list, send me a note, and I'll compare it with mine.
+When you complete your list, I'll compare it with mine.